kaack/elrs-joystick-control/README.md

 The TX then sends the control signals over air to the drone.
 Both the USB control devices and the RC Transmitter module must be connected to the same computer where the application is running on.

+## Try it out

+You can try out the configurator for this application online over at [kaack.github.io/elrs-joystick-control](https://kaack.github.io/elrs-joystick-control?mockBackend=true)

+The online Web-UI starts with a mocked backend by default.
+The mocked backend, emulates most of the functionality and allows you to try things out without actually installing or running anything in your computer.

+When you are ready to actually run the application locally, you access the Web-UI on https://localhost:3000

 ## How the application talks to the ELRS Transmitter

 ELRS TX modules have an I/O pin that is used for receiving radio inputs.